-The tier that students will be entered for will be determined after the practice examinations.
+The tier that students will be entered for will be determined after the practice examinations after the end of year 10 practise exams.

 Students will be expected to undertake regular grammar self-study and weekly vocabulary learning to support the depth of the MFL GCSE content.
 Students need to be ready for a challenge, be motivated.